CaffeineMC/lithium-fabric/lithium-mixin-config.md

 ### `mixin.entity.collisions.movement`
 (default: `true`)
-Entity movement uses optimized block access and optimized and delayed entity access
+Entity movement uses optimized block access and optimized and delayed entity access.
+Additionally, the supporting block of entities that only move downwards is checked first.
+This can profit from mixin.experimental.entity.block_caching.block_support, but it is not required.
 Requirements:
 - `mixin.util.chunk_access=true`